Mickmcginnis/Spring2023AdvancedAlgorithms/labs/lab-0/README.md

-This repo is for part 2 of Lab 0: Badminton Elimination, which is explained below.
+# Lab 0: Badminton Elimination
 The full lab description can be found [here](/Lab_0.pdf).

 **Implement the network flows and the linear programming approach to the problem in Python (we are providing input files and starter code).**

-1. Make a fork of this github repo
 2. Use `pip install -r requirements.txt` to install the requirements for the right libraries (you might want to use pip3 to use python3).

 We have also provided a test file (`test_badminton_elimination.py`).
 At a minimum, your code should pass all of the tests in that file.

 Feel free to add your own additional test cases if you would like to more robustly test your code.
 If you think the test cases we have given you are sufficient, please explain how either in a comment or in your answer to this question.
 We aren't evaluating